Torquay: Politics

 From 1974, when it was created, until 1997 Torbay constituency was a safe Conservative seat, but Liberal Democrat Adrian Sanders overturned spy writer Rupert Allason's majority by just 12 votes in 1997, widened to 6,708 in 2001.

 During the 2005 general election, the Conservative leader, Michael Howard, visited the town.
-However, Sanders retained the seat with 40.8% of the votes (19,317, down from 23,012 in 2001).
-A swing of 9.7% away from the Liberal Democrats was split between the Conservatives (with a 4.9% swing), Labour – who gained a substantial increase in their vote as support for Lib Dems in 1997 and 2001 moved back and the United Kingdom Independence Party (UKIP), whose candidate Graham Booth improved on his deposit-losing 2001 performance with a 4.7% increase in his vote.
+However Sanders retained the seat with 40.8% of the votes (19,317, down from 23,012 in 2001).
+A swing of 9.7% away from the Liberal Democrats was split between the Conservatives (with a 4.9% swing), Labour – who gained a substantial increase in their vote as support for Lib Dems in 1997 and 2001 moved back - and the United Kingdom Independence Party (UKIP), whose candidate, Graham Booth, improved on his deposit-losing 2001 performance with a 4.7% increase in his vote.

-In 2005, a referendum was held to appoint Torbay's first elected mayor.
-In the ensuing election in October 2005, the winning candidate was a former Liberal parliamentary candidate, Nicholas Bye, who won the election as a Conservative.
+In 2005 a referendum was held to appoint Torbay's first elected mayor.
+In the ensuing election in October 2005, the winning candidate was a former Liberal parliamentary candidate, Nicholas Bye, a Conservative.

-In 2011, Gordon Oliver was elected as Torbay's new mayor beating the existing mayor, Nicholas Bye.
-Oliver finished with 12,716 votes and Bye 9,631 after the two reached the second and final round of counting.
+In 2011 Gordon Oliver was elected as Torbay's new mayor, beating the existing mayor, Nicholas Bye.
+Oliver finished with 12,716 votes and Bye 9,631 after the two had reached the second and final round of counting.

 Education

-Torquay has a number of primary schools, including St Margaret's Primary School in St Marychurch which has around 329 pupils and is situated on a large site of over 1,800 sqm which was formerly a farm.
+Torquay has a number of primary schools, including St Margaret's Primary School in St Marychurch, which has around 329 pupils and is situated on a large site of more than 1,800 sqm formerly a farm.

 There are five main secondary schools in the town.
-Torquay Academy, previously known as Torquay Community School and Audley Park, has had its troubles in the past but since 2001 has come out of Ofsted special measures.
-The school has had a £26million pound rebuild and, in December 2010 when reassessed by Ofsted, it was told that it had become "a good and improving school".
+Torquay Academy, previously known as Torquay Community School and Audley Park, has had its troubles but since 2001 has come out of Ofsted special measures.
+The school had a £26 million rebuild and in December 2010, when reassessed by Ofsted, was told that it had become "a good and improving school".
 It changed to academy status in September 2001, sponsored by Torquay Boys' Grammar School.

-The Spires College (formerly Westlands School) is a combined secondary college and sixth form that takes students of all variations and in 2002 moved to a new building.
+The Spires College (formerly Westlands School) is a combined secondary school and sixth form college and in 2002 moved to a new building.
 St Cuthbert Mayne School is a joint Roman Catholic and Church of England secondary school and sixth form.

 Torquay's other two state secondary schools are selective.
-They are Torquay Boys' Grammar School and Torquay Grammar School for Girls which are available only to those that pass the Eleven plus exam and the schools' own standardised test.
-There are also a number of private schools in the area including the Abbey School.
+They are Torquay Boys' Grammar School and Torquay Grammar School for Girls, which accept only those who pass the Eleven plus exam and the schools' own standardised test.
+There are also a number of private schools in the area, including the Abbey School.

-For further education, students can either go to one of the sixth forms at the previously mentioned Torquay Academy,The Spires, St Cuthbert's Mayne or Grammar schools, or they can go to South Devon College which is based in Long Road in Paignton on a new campus that fully opened in January 2006.
+For further education students can go either to one of the sixth forms at the previously mentioned Torquay Academy, The Spires, St Cuthbert's Mayne or Grammar schools, or to South Devon College, on a new campus in Long Road, Paignton, that fully opened in January 2006.